The Most Beautiful Hidden Gems in Italy- The Most Underrated Places to Visit

 These hidden Italian gems are cheaper to visit, less crowded, and have a more authentic feel since you will meet more Italians and less tourists.

 Experience the wonderful hospitality of friendly locals at these off-the-beaten-path travel destinations.
-This post will let you know where to go and what to do, and what makes these hidden gems of Italy so very special.
+This post will let you know where to go & what to do and where to spend your vacation in Italy – and what makes these hidden gems of Italy so very special.

 At the moment, this post focuses on underrated places in Northern and Central Italy as I haven’t visited Southern Italy yet – I know, what a shame.
 I am sure, this will change soon.